jmacdotorg/omnifocus-inbox/README.md

 If it didn't give you an error message, yeah, probably.
 Launch OmniFocus and re-sync; the task should show up in your inbox.

+## Bugs

+This doesn't work with SMTP servers requiring authentication.

+This program is, in fact, just a very simple and rather naïve email-sending script, and one which happens to only ever send mail to a single address.
+I could have used, like, `mailx` instead.
+But then I'd have to figure that out, and then I'd have to write a wrapper script around it because it's not like I'm going to remember my OmniFocus inbox email address ever.
+So, I just made this instead.

 ## Author

 Jason McIntosh (jmac@jmac.org)